TheDigitalGarbologist/workflows-extension-template/doc/anatomy_of_an_extension.md

 Extension's metadata is defined in a [`metadata.json`](../metadata.json) file in the root folder of this repo.

+It's important to specify which data warehouse is compatible with your extension.
+For this, the `"provider"` property needs to be set to either `"bigquery"` or `"snowflake"`.

 In that file, you will see that there is a `details` array  that accepts different custom objects defined by `"name"` and `"value"` properties.

 These details will render in the CARTO UI when displaying the extension details.
 This is an example: